lersakk/Zabbix-_User_Guilde/Line Notify.md

 ![User Mannal (9)](https://github.com/lersakk/ZabbixUserManual/assets/106941759/3441daa7-f7cd-474a-a7b2-64b53443f190)

-# Setting to send notifications to Line Notify
+# 1. Setting to send notifications to Line Notify

-Creating Script for sending notifications to Line Notify to
+__Step 1 : Use the command to go to the directory where the external script files are stored.__

+__Command :__

 ~~~
-cd  zabbix-docker/zbx_env/usr/lib/zabbix/alertscripts
+cd zabbix-docker/zbx_env/usr/lib/zabbix/externalscripts/
 ~~~

-Then create a Script file with the nano command followed by the desired name here used as Line-notify For example
+__Step 2 : Use the command to create the Script file.__

+_For example_

 ~~~
 sudo nano line-notify